mrcook/chuckie-egg-disassembly/README.md

 The game consists of eight unique levels, which rotate indefinitely.

-After completing all 8 levels you play them again while being pursued by the giant uncaged duck - thankfully there are no hens around for this run.
-If you make it to the third pass, then both the hens and duck are after you!
-There are additional hens to contend with for the fourth pass, and finally for the fifth time, the duck and hens move at a greater speed.
+After completing all 8 levels you play them again while being pursued by the giant uncaged duck - thankfully there are no ostriches around for this run.
+If you make it to the third pass, then both the ostriches and duck are after you!
+There are additional ostriches to contend with for the fourth pass, and finally for the fifth time, the duck and ostriches move at a greater speed.

 Once you complete all 40 levels, you get to replay the last eight indefinitely.